kieranaston/personal-betting-app/README.md

 There will now be a flaskr.sqlite file in the instance folder.

-Run the Flask app using: `flask run`
+Run the Flask app using: `flask --app betting_app run`

 Navigate to the url provided in a browser to access the homepage of the application.